-Marathon Asset Management Limited is a privately-owned limited liability partnership founded in October 1986 and based in London, United Kingdom.
-Marathon-London has successfully applied longer-term and often contrarian strategies in its long-only equity mandates on behalf of its institutional client base for more than 30 years.
+Marathon Asset Management Limited ("Marathon-London") is a privately-owned company founded in October 1986 in London, United Kingdom.
+Marathon-London has successfully applied longer-term and often contrarian strategies in its long-only equity mandates on behalf of its institutional client base for over 35 years.

-Marathon-London began managing its first International (Global ex-US) equity mandate on behalf of an institutional investor in March 1987 and its first global equity mandate in July 1988.
+Marathon-London began managing its first global equity mandate for US tax exempt clients in December 1986 and its first International (Global ex-US) equity mandate in March 1987.
 Today Marathon-London manages assets across Global, International and Regional equity mandates on behalf of clients around the world.